 When we use this method on a biological system (like the human body) we call this bioelectrical impedance calculation of the system.

 Alright, let’s put our knowledge into practice!
 How would we build an X-ray machine?

 First of all, we would need a signal generator.
-This would be the source of our X-rays, which are just normal sinusoidal electromagnetic waves in the frequency domain somewhere between 30 PHz and 30 EHz.
-If we want to make an analogy with photography which operates in the visible light frequency domain (430-750 THz), the signal source would be our light source.
+This would be the source of our X-rays, which are just normal sinusoidal electromagnetic waves in the frequency domain somewhere between 30 PHz (petahertz) and 30 EHz (exohertz).
+If we want to make an analogy with photography which operates in the visible light frequency domain (430-750 THz, terahertz), the signal source would be our light source.

 The name of such a detector array is called a Flat Panel Detector (FPD).
 The sensors are arranged on a two dimensional grid and they continuously measure how much X-ray hits them.
 Those values are sent to a digital processing unit to finally generate a grey-scale image.
 Every pixel can represent a sensor, the brighter pixels representing more absorption of the X-rays by the body.
 Bones are particularly good absorbents of X-rays because of their calcium content.

-Now that our X-ray machine is done in theory, we can see that the active night-vision goggles work in a similar way: they have a shortwave infrared (SWIR – 100–214 THz) or near-infrared (NIR – 214–400 THz) signal generator and their appropriate CCD detectors built-in into the goggles.
+Now that our drastically simplified X-ray machine is done, we can imagine that the active night-vision goggles work in a similar way: they have a shortwave infrared (SWIR – 100–214 THz, terahertz) or near-infrared (NIR – 214–400 THz, terahertz) signal generator and their appropriate CCD detectors built-in into the goggles.

-The composition of radar, MRI, CT, Ultrasound are also very similar as we will see later.
-They are all extending our senses to detect electromagnetic waves outside of the ranges of our eyes and convert them into the visible spectrum in one way or another.
+The composition of radar, MRI (magnetic resonance imaging), CT (computed axial tomography) scan, ultrasound devices are also very similar: they are all extending our senses to detect electromagnetic waves outside of the ranges of our eyes and convert them into the visible spectrum in one way or another.

 Have you ever wondered who the classic, analog radio works?
 Broadly speaking its a frequency transformer.